writethedocs/www/docs/conf/na/2017/writing-day.rst

 - Submit a conference proposal
 - Find a video of a talk that I saw

-Improve Navigation
+Improve navigation
 ===================

-We don't expect you to rewrite the entire site, but maybe you can suggest a new navigation system.
+Let's discuss information architecture -- can we organize the content better?
+Provide better navigation?

-Write articles for the Newsletter
+Write articles for the newsletter
 ====================================

-Summarise content from the slack channel for the newsletter.
+Summarize content from the Slack channel for the `newsletter </blog/newsletter-may-2017/#looking-ahead>`_.

-* TODO list of topics

-Write articles for the Documentation Guide
+Help develop the Documentation Guide
 ===========================================

-Expand a section, a page or more, from the :doc:`/guide/index/`.
-Or find some images that improve clarity and break up the walls of text.

-* TODO list of topics
+Help reorganize the guide content, or write and edit topics.
+Check out :doc:`/guide/index/` ahead of time and bring your ideas to the table!"

-Fix Website Issues
+Fix website issues
 ===================

 We have a list of `issues on GitHub <https://github.com/writethedocs/www/issues?q=is%3Aissue+is%3Aopen+label%3Awritingday>`_ tagged as `writingday` that includes things like